@wrksz/themesv0.9.2

 </ThemeProvider>

-The string is injected as transition: <value> !important on all elements for two animation frames during the switch.
+The string is injected as transition: <value> !important on all elements for two animation frames - both during the initial script run and on each subsequent theme change.

 Always follow system preference